GenericMappingTools/gmt/doc/rst/source/surface.rst

     using :doc:`grdsample` or :doc:`grdcut` on the output of **surface**.
-    Alternatively, append **r** to have **surface** use the specified **-R** setting exactly as given in the calculations [Default will seek a slightly larger region that allows for more intermediate steps to ensure better convergence].
+    Alternatively, append **r** to have **surface** use the specified **-R** setting exactly as given in the calculations [Default will seek a slightly larger region it that allows for more intermediate steps to ensure better convergence].

 .. _-S: